Lu Zhuangzhang

-Lu Zhuangzhang (盧戇章, 1854–1928) was the first Chinese scholar to develop a system for the romanization of Chinese, the Qieyin Xinzi (切音新字 "New Phonetic Alphabet") in 1892, which stimulated Chinese interest in script reform from inefficient Chinese characters to basic alphabetic spelling.
-Lu was an influential and prolific Chinese language reformer in the late Qing dynasty (1644–1911) and early Republic of China (1912–49).
+Lu Zhuangzhang (1854–1928) was a Chinese scholar notable for creating the Qieyin xinzi (切音新字 'new phonetic alphabet'), the first romanization system for Chinese designed by a native speaker, which he published in 1892.
+Lu's work stimulated Chinese interest in script reform, where Chinese characters were seen as inefficient in comparison to alphabetic writing.
+Lu was an influential and prolific Chinese language reformer during the late Qing dynasty (1644–1911) and early Republic of China.

+Life

-Lu was born in Fujian Province on the southeast coast of China and was raised in Xiamen (historically called Amoy) where Christian missionaries had introduced a romanization of the local variety of Chinese that was widely used in newspapers and books.
+Lu was born in Fujian, on the southeast coast of China, and was raised in Xiamen—where Christian missionaries had introduced a romanization of the local variety of Chinese that was widely used in newspapers and books.
 When he was 18, Lu Zhuangzhang failed the imperial examination for the civil service, and he subsequently converted to Christianity and sought out opportunities in the missionary community.
-In 1875, at the age of 21, Lu moved to Singapore where he intensively studied English.
+In 1875, at the age of 21, Lu moved to Singapore, where he studied English intensively.
 After returning to Xiamen in 1879, he worked as a language tutor and translator for Chinese and foreigners.
 John MacGowan of the London Missionary Society recruited Lu to help compile the English and Chinese Dictionary of the Amoy Dialect (1883), which used the romanization system from Carstairs Douglas (1876).